Try our Secured Loan Calculator

 Calculated example based on borrowing £99 over years.

-This figure is an estimate based on a typical bank's lending criteria.
+This figure is an estimate based on a typical bank's secured loan criteria.
 To get a free quote for your personal circumstances, click the button above.
 The amount you can borrow and monthly repayment will depend on your personal needs, circumstances, affordability and other lender criteria.
 All lending is subject to application.
 We are a credit broker and not a lender.

 What is a secured loan?